XENONnT/admix/docs/usage.rst

     entry with the field 'start'.
 A correct definition of the run time is "<Date>_<Time>-<Date>_<Time>".
     No single time stamps are allowed.
 Separators are '_' between <Date> and <Time> and '-' between two timestamps.

+  - '--force':
+    Force to execute Rucio uploads even if all file/folder pre-checks and Rucio pre-checks fail.
+This option is only suggested to use in exceptional cases when upload tries with aDMIX fail due to wrong database entries or single files are not yet uploaded/attached to a Rucio data set.
+Suggestion: run own Rucio pre-checks first.

 You can run the aDMIX upload command from any machine where the data are located.
 The database needs to hold a list of dictionaries and each dictionary presents a data type with location, status, rse (if Rucio) and destinations.
 An overview example could be: